awsdocs/amazon-aurora-user-guide/doc_source/blue-green-deployments-overview.md

 Amazon RDS tracks resources in blue/green deployments with the `DbiResourceId` `and DbClusterResourceId` \(resource ID\) of each resource\.
 This resource ID is an AWS Region\-unique, immutable identifier for the resource\.

+The *resource* ID is separate from the DB *cluster*** ID:

+![\[Create blue/green deployment\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/blue-green-deployment-resource-id-aurora.png)

-The name of a resource changes when you switch over a blue/green deployment, but each resource keeps the same resource ID\.
+The name \(cluster ID\) of a resource changes when you switch over a blue/green deployment, but each resource keeps the same resource ID\.
 For example, a DB cluster identifier might have been `mycluster` in the blue environment\.
 After switchover, the same DB cluster might be renamed to `mycluster-old1`\.
 However, the resource ID of the DB cluster doesn't change during switchover\.
 So, when the green resources are promoted to be the new production resources, their resource IDs don't match the blue resource IDs that were previously in production\.

 After switching over a blue/green deployment, consider updating the resource IDs to those of the newly promoted production resources for integrated features and services that you used with the production resources\.
 Specifically, consider the following updates:
 + If you perform filtering using the RDS API and resource IDs, adjust the resource IDs used in filtering after switchover\.